The annual exhibition of Living & Learning Nillumbik artists and makers.

 How to enter

-Work can be entered that you have primarily created at one of the Living & Learning Nillumbik centres, or that has been inspired or informed by a course you have participated in during 2017.
+Work can be entered that you have primarily created at one of the Living & Learning Nillumbik centres, or that has been inspired or informed by a course you have participated in during 2021.
+Entries are limited to one per person regardless of the number of different courses you may have done.

 There are limited spaces and limitations on the size of work.
 Read the terms and conditions of entry for further details.

-The entry fee is $12 per artist.
-This entry fee helps us to cover the costs associated with the coordination of the exhibition during the year and includes the cost of venue hire, facilities, resources, administration, promotional materials and the opening celebration.
+The entry fee is $12 per individual artist.
+This entry fee helps us to cover the costs associated with the coordination of the exhibition during the year and includes the cost of venue hire, facilities, resources, administration, promotional materials and the opening celebration catering and room hire.
+There is no fee for participants who are 12 and under.

-Exhibitors gain exhibition experience, including the expertise of a professional curator, as well as having the opportunity to display their work to the wider community.
-The exhibition is held in a public gallery space and is curated by local artist Isobel Clement.
+Exhibitors gain exhibition experience, including the expertise of a professional curator, and the opportunity to display their work to the wider community.

 Each artist may provide a statement to be displayed with their work.